JaimeSilver/hedera-libSubmarine/README.md

 # Workflow:
 - Alice generates keys offline, including her option, payment and secret phrase.
 No that the Secret Phrase can be provided (using randomizer or provided by the user).
 Both options are included in the code.
 - Alice sends the transaction with the keys and sends to Hedera EVM (On-chain).
-  NOTE: Memo field may be used to broadcast the secret phrase or passed to the intended receipient off-line.
-No one but the intended receipient can reveal the transaction, and cannot occur before predefined time.
+  NOTE: Memo field may be used to broadcast the secret phrase or passed to the intended recipient off-chain.
+No one but the intended recipient can reveal the transaction, and cannot occur before predefined time.
 - (Time passes)
-- Address defined by Alice sends a transaction to reveal the content of the initial sent.
+- Address defined by Alice sends a transaction to reveal the content of the initial send.
 Data is stored in a Results structure, to be used for querying the results.
 - The Submarine keeps the contents private, releasing only summarized data.
 I left the broadcasting events to facilitate comparison to the original libSubmarine.